if-stealth/atm/README.md

 The ATM project is my second project in Java, and functions as a virtual ATM prompting the user to create up to 3 new accounts, load them, and do a variety of functions on each, wehether deposit, withdrawl, or checking balance, automatically compounding interest on the balance.

-***Please note that the text found within this system is simply for parody purposes and does not reflect the opinions of me, or my associates at my university.***
+***Please note that the text found within this system is simply for parody purposes and does not reflect the opinions of me, my associates, or professors at my university.***